atulnagose149/student-management-system/README.md

 # Student Management System

-A full-stack MERN application for managing student data and marks.
+A full-stack PERN application for managing student data and marks.

 ## Features